phanthehien/100common/README.md

 7. how to implement a navigation bar with buttons

 This can be improved in a number of ways, please fork and submit pull requests.

+Any concern?
+Just feel free to drop an email to phanthehien@gmail.com .